AutoViML/AutoViML/README.md

 - 🤝 [AutoViz](https://github.com/AutoViML/AutoViz) Automatically Visualizes any dataset, any size with a single line of code.
 Now with Bokeh and Holoviews it can make your charts and dashboards interactive!
 - 🤝 [Auto_ViML](https://github.com/AutoViML/Auto_ViML) Automatically builds multiple ML models with a single line of code.
 Uses scikit-learn, XGBoost and CatBoost.
 - 🤝 [Auto_TS](https://github.com/AutoViML/Auto_TS) Automatically builds ARIMA, SARIMAX, VAR, FB Prophet and XGBoost Models on Time Series data sets with a Single Line of Code.
 Now updated with [DASK](https://dask.org/) to handle millions of rows.
+- 🤝 [Deep_AutoViML](https://github.com/AutoViML/deep_autoviml) Builds tensorflow keras models and pipelines for any data set, any size with text, image and tabular data, with a single line of code.
 - 🤝 [Featurewiz](https://github.com/AutoViML/featurewiz) Uses advanced feature engineering strategies and select the best features from your data set fast with a single line of code.
 Now updated with DASK to handle millions of rows.
-- 🤝 [Deep_AutoViML](https://github.com/AutoViML/deep_autoviml) Builds tensorflow keras models and pipelines for any data set, any size with text, image and tabular data, with a single line of code.
+- 🤝 [Featurewiz-Polars](https://github.com/AutoViML/featurewiz_polars) Blazing fast feature engineering and selection using mRMR algorithm and Polars.
+Also includes categorical and date-time feature handling as well as nans and nulls automatically.
+This is the simplest and best feature selection tool to use.
 - 🤝 [lazytransform](https://github.com/AutoViML/lazytransform) Automatically transform all categorical, date-time, NLP variables to numeric in a single line of code, for any data, set any size.
 - 🤝 [pandas_dq](https://github.com/AutoViML/pandas_dq) Automatically find and fix data quality issues in your dataset with a single line of code, for pandas.

+## BREAKING News! featurewiz is now blazing fast thanks to Polars!
+A new library named featurewiz-polars has been released to open source.
+You can check it out <a href="https://github.com/AutoViML/featurewiz_polars" >here</a>.
+This library was born out of the need for efficient feature engineering when working with large datasets using the Polars library.
+It includes all the feature selection and categorical encoding methods of featurewiz but is computationally inexpensive and memory-efficient for large datasets.
+You must check it out.

 ## BREAKING News!
 AUTO-VIML libraries have been upgraded to be compatible with Python 3.12 and pandas 2.0  ###
 I have finally taken the plunge towards Python 3.12 and pandas 2.0.
 Yes, it was difficult, but I have now upgraded the following libraries to their latest versions: